-The machine had 8 cipher wheels, but only 4 of these were used for the
+The machine had eight rotors, but only four of these were used for

-actual coding of the electric signals.
-The other 4 wheels were used to
+scrambling the electric signals.
+The other rotors were used to

-The Enigma H printed directly onto paper, using push-bars, but wasn't
+The Enigma H printed directly onto paper, using push-bars

 RM 12000 to the Spanish Government in 1931 .